dominiquekleeven/printerlynx_core_backend/docs/api_specification.md

 {
     "uuid": "54588f93-80df-4daf-ab8c-ad92a1333139",
     "name": "Demo1",
-    "description": "This is a demo1 agent",
+    "description": "This is a demo1 agents",
     "token": "854d8e05-b423-48a5-a8ec-5d4c24489439",
     "created_at": "1701035283"
 }